AdobeDocs/workfront.en/help/quicksilver/administration-and-setup/get-started-wf-administration/manage-available-licenses-in-your-system.md

 To learn more about creating a report, see [Create a custom report](../../reports-and-dashboards/reports/creating-and-managing-reports/create-custom-report.md).

-## Add or remove a Home Group to the Licenses page
+## Add or remove a Home Group to the Licenses page {#add-or-remove-a-home-group-to-the-licenses-page}

 A Business or Enterprise Workfront Plan is required to use this feature.
 For more information about the various plans available, see [Workfront Plans.](https://www.workfront.com/plans)